 You may visit GRE.com for more information on the GRE as well as test registration information.

 Which do you prefer, the GMAT or the GRE?
+If I have taken both, do I need to submit both?

 Where can I find the average scores for GRE in your class profile?